YashGupta033/python-sdk-docs2/docs/websockets/order_updates.md

 Live order updates are essential in algorithmic trading as they provide real-time data crucial for making swift decisions, managing risk effectively, and capturing fleeting arbitrage opportunities.
-These updates allow algorithms to adjust strategies instantly, reduce slippage, and ensure compliance with regulatory requirements, directly impacting profitability and operational efficiency in high-frequency trading environments.

-To get order updates, trader needs to subscribe first, to get order updates.
+These updates allow algorithms to adjust strategies instantly, reduce slippage, and ensure compliance with regulatory requirements, directly impacting profitability and operational efficiency in algo trading environments.
+To get order updates, trader needs to subscribe first to order updates via python library.

 ### Subscribe to get order updates